Dear Prospective Applicant:

 The City of Davis is requesting proposals for services and projects qualifying under the following program(s):

-The City of Davis is an entitlement city in the U.S. Department of Housing and Urban Development (HUD) HOME Investment Partnerships (HOME) Program.
-During this time, over $9 million has been awarded to the City.
-The grant funds have assisted very-low income persons/households in Davis by providing much needed housing.
-The City Council, Social Services Commission, and staff review all request for funding of HOME projects during the City's annual "Proposal Rview" cycle.
+The City of Davis is an entitlement city in the U.S. Department of Housing and Urban Development (HUD) Home Investment Partnerships Program (HOME).
+Since its initial participation in HOME, over $9 million has been awarded to the City.
+The grant funds have assisted very-low income persons/households in Davis by providing much needed affordable housing.
+The City Council, Social Services Commission, and staff review all requests for funding of HOME projects during the City's annual "Proposal Review" cycle.

-Social Services Commission (Commission) approval of the Critical Needs List
+Social Services Commission: Recommendation of Critical Needs List

 City Council public hearing - Final Approval of Critical Needs List and Request for Proposals (RFP) Schedule